RunOnFlux/flux-mini-fdm/README.md

 # Dockerized mini FDM

 This container provides an HAProxy instance with Let's Encrypt certificates generated at startup, as well as renewed (if necessary) once a week with an internal cron job.
-It calls Flux API every few munites and updates HAProxy server list for the provided flux `APP_NAME` and `APP_PORT`.
+It calls Flux API every few munites and updates HAProxy server list for the provided Flux `APP_NAME` and `APP_PORT`.

 ## Usage